 Relaxation techniques to relieve stress5:10:00 PM

 For many relax is synonymous to sit watching TV doing nothing after a stressful day.
-However, this ...
+However, this does not help to reduce the effects of ...

 For many relax is synonymous to sit watching TV doing nothing after a